-Local Category – This is created specially for the local residents who know the whereabouts of the birds in Fraser’s Hill.
+Local Category – This is created especially for the residents who know the birds’ whereabouts in Fraser’s Hill.

-On a side note, they should also open up a special category for social media birding, where participants can actually submit thier bird photos on a social media platform.
+On a side note, they should also open up a special category for social media birding, where participants can actually submit their bird photos on a social media platform.

-I hope that in the near future, this would be put into consideration, and more birders, bird watchers and bird photographers are getting realyl active on social media.
+I hope that they would put this into consideration soon, and more birders, bird watchers, and bird photographers are getting really active on social media.

 Activities at Fraser’s Hill Bird Race 2019

-Among the many activities listed below, some of them require pre-registering to particpate, therefore you should check which ones you want to particpare in.
+Among the many activities listed below, some of them require pre-registering to participate; therefore, you should check which ones you want to participate in.

-Bird Race – This is the main event, which requires teams of three, and pre-registration.
-The race starts at 1.00 PM on the 22nd June, and ends at 12.00 noon the following day.
+Bird Race – This is the main event, which requires teams of three and pre-registration.
+The race starts at 1.00 PM on the 22nd of June and ends at 12.00 noon the following day.

 Bird Photography Contest – This is open to anyone, and you can register at the event.

-Bird Talk – Bird talks are conducted in the evenings, and by invited guests to share their expertise on various birding topics.
+Bird Talk – Bird talks are conducted in the evenings, and guests to share their expertise on various birding topics.

 Exhibition – An exhibition is usually held for bird photography.

-Bazaar Vendors – There are about 15 to 20 vendors that will be promoting or selling bird watching equipment, and others include various NGOs, conservations and not forgetting the food and drink vendors.
+Bazaar Vendors – About 15 to 20 vendors promote or sell bird watching equipment, and others include various NGOs, conservationists, and not forgetting the food and drink vendors.

-Guided Tours – A free guided tour is available and based on first come first serve basis, where you need to sign up at the main tent.
+Guided Tours – A free guided tour is available and based on a first-come, first-serve basis, where you need to sign up at the main tent.

-Shahzan Inn Fraser’s Hill – Probably the most popular hotel here, as it is located in the town center, making it convenient for logistics.
-Book a room at Shahzan Inn with the best prices.
+Shahzan Inn Fraser’s Hill – Probably the most popular hotel here, as it is located in the town centre, making it convenient for logistics.

-Puncak Inn Hotel– This hotel will most likely be the first one to be fully booked as it is located smack center of the event.
+Puncak Inn Hotel – This hotel will most likely be the first to be fully booked as it is located smack centre of the event.
 Most of the officials or participants will stay here.
 The event takes place in front of this hotel.

 Ye Olde Smokehouse – This one will appeal to those who like a rustic and homely feeling.
 Ye Olde Smokehouse Frasers Hill is based on the traditional English Mock Tudor cottage style house.

-TM Resort Fraser’s Hill Bungalow – A commercial bungalow style resort which is practical and suitable for all walks of life.
+TM Resort Fraser’s Hill Bungalow – A commercial bungalow-style resort that is practical and suitable for all walks of life.
 This hotel is a trip down memory lane with very 80’s or 90’s style decoration.
-Book TM Resort Fraser’s Hill Bungalow.

-Silverpark Apartments – Apartment style living, very simple and basic.
+Silverpark Apartments – Apartment-style living, effortless and basic.
 Rooms are so common, do not expect much here.
-Prices are cheap, and usually rented by groups versus singles of couples.
+Prices are cheap and usually rented by groups versus singles of couples.

-Fraser’s Hill Pine Resort – A 2-Star resort apartment style accommodation, located about 1 kilometer from the event.
-Also very apartment style, and suitable for groups.
+Fraser’s Hill Pine Resort – A 2-Star resort apartment-style accommodation located about 1 kilometre from the event.
+Also very apartment-style, and suitable for groups.

 Bungalows at Fraser’s Hill